-- Any verbal or written agreement fit the agent to pay any part of a policy owner's premium - Any payment, allowance, or gifts of any kind offered or given as an inducement to purchase insurance

-&lt;sup>7 Section 787(b), CIC

-- Any paid employment or contract for services - Returning any part of the premium to the policy owner - Offering any special advantage regarding the dividend, interest, or other policy benefits to the policy owner which are not specified in the policy
+- Any verbal or written agreement for the agent to pay any part of a policy owner's premium. - Any payment, allowance, or gifts of any kind offered or given as an inducement to purchase insurance. - Any paid employment or contract for services. - Returning any part of the premium to the policy owner. - Offering any special advantage regarding the dividend, interest, or other policy benefits to the policy owner which are not specified in the policy. - Offering to buy, sell, or give any type of security (stocks, bonds, etc.) or property, or any dividends or income from securities or property, to the policy owners' benefit. - Giving anything of value to the policy owner in return for buying an insurance product.